• Members

 Lister Street Community Garden

 SiMY aims to alleviate the mental, physical, and social impact of long-term poverty experienced by young people and their families in the Townhead area of Glasgow, help them recover a sense of agency over their lives, and work with them to achieve their aspirations for themselves and their communities.
+We run a range of support and development activities for both young people age 8-18, and adults, based on the community garden at Lister Street and further afield.
+All our activities take place outdoors.

 Empower Women for Change (EWfC)